Yandex Cloud

 Adding an authentication providerAdding an authentication provider

-1. In the management console, go to the folder page and select Managed Service for GitLab.
+1. Go to Managed Service for GitLab.

 2. Click the instance name and select the OmniAuth tab.